-- All essays are initially marked by the Filter Panel, and the top 20 are selected in each category after debate and mutual consent.
+- All essays are initially marked by the Filter Panel and the semi-finalists in each category are selected.

-- The finalists are interviewed in a face-to-face situation and the winners and runners up are selected.
+- Finally, finalists are interviewed face to face and the winners and runners up in each category are selected.

-- 10 postgraduates and 10 undergraduates will be chosen as finalists to attend various activities in Cape Town in February 2019, to coincide with the Budget Speech.
+- 10 postgraduates and 10 undergraduates will be chosen as finalists to attend various activities in Cape Town in February 2024, to coincide with the National Budget Speech.